phil-curran/TeamWeekWeatherApp/README.md

 creat a .gitignore file and write in the following: node_modules/ .DS_Store dist/ coverage/ .env

+Sign up for a free account and secure an API KEY at: https://openweathermap.org/api.

-Make a .env file (and BE SURE it is added to gitignore below coverage/) and enter API_KEY = {YOUR API KEY HERE} - NOTE: It is crucial to complete this step and be sure your API key is never directly referenced in your javascript file
+In your root directory, Make a .env file (and BE SURE it is added to gitignore below coverage/) and enter API_KEY = {YOUR API KEY HERE} - NOTE: It is crucial to complete this step and be sure your API key is never directly referenced in your javascript file.

-IMPORTANT - Your API requests are limited if you are using the free version.
+This API KEY will be from: https://openweathermap.org/api.

+This program requires an API key for GOOGLE to be installed in the HTML code in order to search cities properly.
+Secure an API Key for GOOGLE Maps and install key inside line 36 on index.html.

 Update your package.json by running $ npm run build in your terminal of choice and verifying there are no errors